Project Overview

 The programme does not propose to replace established theories such as General Relativity or Quantum Mechanics.
 It does not deny their empirical success.
 Instead, it examines whether certain classes of contextual variables are absent from standard state representations and whether their omission produces representational limitations in specific regimes.

 The focus is structural rather than rhetorical.
-The task is to define, formalise and test.
+The task is to define, formalise and test, and can be thought of as a limit theorem on theories of everything calculable.

 2. Core Premise